Shava Totem: Clans

 Mbiru was identified by his totem Shava (the eland), also known as Nhuka.
-All descendants of Mbiru share the totem, but some changed to various Chidawos over time (praise name in parentheses) to hide from their enemies.
+All descendants of Mbiru share the totem, but some changed to various Chidawos over time (praise name) to hide from their enemies.
 Their praise poetry uses terms such as Mhofuyemukono (the bull eland) and Mhukahuru (the large beast).

 The Shava belt encompasses the following dynasties: Bocha, in the East, in the angle of the Odzi and Save; Marange (Shava Mukonde) in Buhera on the south bank of the upper Save, the Nyashanu (Shava Museyamwa), the Mutekedza (Shava Masarirambi) South of Buhera and the Munyaradzi (Shava Wakanonoka).

 Shava Royals stretched west of the watershed from the upper Munyati to the Munyati-Mupfure confluence.
 These include the Mushava (Shava Musimuvi), the Nherera and Rwizi (Shava Mazarura) in the middle of Mupfure River, the Chivero (Shava Mwendamberi) to the far West of Chivero, the Neuso (Shava Mhukahuru Murehwa), the Muvirimirwa, the Chireya, or the Shava Murehwa, the Njerere (Shava Mvuramavi), the Nemangwe, the Matore (Shava Mudavanhu), direct descendants of Dore son of Nyashanu.
 They stretch from Kasuwe in Gokwe to Piriviri in Hurungwe, they praise mutunhu uri pana Chiremera, Chirembera is a place in Gokwe Kasuwe area where Dore resided during his stay in Gokwe before he returned to Buhera and died, the Nenyanga, the Negonde, the Nyavira, the Neharava, the Seke Mutema (Shava Mvuramavi), the Hwata dynasty (Shava Mufakose) and the Chiweshe (Shava Mutenhesenwa) in northern Zimbabwe and (Shava Nyakuviruka) and Shava Mhizha and the Shava Museyamwa of Chishanga,who praise vari Matiringe, vanodana vari Majakatira, vari Chishanga, and vari Mashakazhara who are direct descendants of Mutunhakuenda (sometimes referred to as Mutunhakwenda or just Mutunha), a great- grandson of Nyashanu.
 His father was Ndyakavamwa, the son of Gukunava, the son of Dakota, or Mutekwatekwa, the son of Nyashanu.
 He moved south to the current day Masvingo province and established the Chishanga kingdom.

 Contrary to accepted history, governance of the area was organized.